Integration · support

 The result is slow response and vague accountability.
 Teams react with generic retention tactics because they do not have one system for reviewing which churn signal is actually growing.

-Most teams use Zendesk as the source of truth for support data.
+Zendesk can remain the source of truth for support data.
 The leadership problem starts after the cancellation is recorded.

 The reason pattern, the affected revenue, and the next action still live in scattered notes across support, success, product, and revenue teams.
 By the time someone connects the dots, several similar accounts have already left.